Jaseci-Labs/jaseci/docs/docs/docs/getting_started/writing_first_app/building_graph.md

 Now open the Jaseci Studio and logging with the credentials of the super user which you just created.

-Goto the graph tab in the left side bar and select the `uuid` from the Select Graph drop down.
+Go to the graph tab in the left side bar and select the `uuid` from the Select Graph drop down.
 You will see a graph like this.

 ![Jaseci Studio Shop Graph](./img/shop_root.png)